 History 292.
-Special Topics in History (Sections identified in quarterly class schedules as Religion in Mexican American Society)
+Special Topics in History.
+(4) (Selections identified in quarterly class schedules as Religion in Mexican American Society)

 Mexican American Studies 297.
-Research Methods in the Chicano Community
+Research Methods in the Chicano Community (4)

 Political Science 221.
-Mexican-American Politics
+Mexican American Politics (4)

 Psychology 280.
-Psychology of the Mexican American I
+Psychology of the Mexican American (4)

 Sociology 217.
-Sociology of Rural and Urban Mexican Americans
+Sociology of Rural and Urban Mexican Americans (4)

 Sociology 235.
-Social Movements (Sections identified in quarterly class schedules as Chicano Experience or La Chicana: A New Awareness)
+Social Movements (4) (Sections identified in quarterly class schedules as Chicano Experience or La Chicana: A New Awareness)

-D. An elective outside the student's departmental field selected from Section B and C or any of the following recommended courses:
+D. An elective outside the student's major field selected from B or C above or any of the following recommended courses: